Joint Optimization of Radio Resources and Code Partitioning in Mobile Edge Computing: Proof of Theorem 2

-where $[x]^+=\max(0,x)$, $\mu=1/\lambda$ is the water level, and $\lambda$ is the Lagrange multiplier associated to the constraint in (\ref{WF}).
-The value of the water level $\mu$ is found by imposing the power budget constraint in (\ref{WF}) to the optimal solution (\ref{WF_solution}).
-Given $\bp^*=\{p^*_k\}_{k=1}^K$ by (\ref{WF_solution}), it is clear that the inequality (\ref{feasibility2}) holds, thus giving a sufficient condition on the channel values ensuring the existence of a non-empty feasible set.
+The solution $\bp^*=\{p^*_k\}_{k=1}^K$ of (\ref{WF}) is the well known Water Filling \cite{Proakis}.
+Using $\bp^*$, it is clear that the inequality (\ref{feasibility2}) holds, thus giving a sufficient condition on the channel values ensuring the existence of a non-empty feasible set.

 To prove point (b), we exploit arguments that are similar to what we have used in Appendix A. In particular, let us consider the following change of variables: